Obaidullah Hamzah

 Obaidullah Hamzah (ওবায়দুল্লাহ হামযাহ; born 1972) is a Bangladeshi Islamic scholar, educator and economist.
 He is the sixth Director-General of Al Jamia Al Islamia Patiya and the head of its Arabic department.
-He is also the secretary-general of the Bangladesh Tahfizul Quran Organisation, a member of the Social Islami Bank's sharia supervisory committee, assistant editor of the Bengali monthly At-Tawhid and the chief editor of Arabic magazine Balagh ash-Sharq.
+He is also the secretary-general of Anjuman-e-Ittihadul Madaris Bangladesh and Bangladesh Tahfizul Quran Organisation, chairman of the sharia supervisory committee of Islami Bank Bangladesh Ltd and Social Islami Bank Limited, the chief editor of the Bengali monthly At-Tawhid and the chief editor of Arabic magazine Balagh ash-Sharq.